Wednesday, August 2, 2023

 “I was small, but I was quick enough that I could see where the ball was going” on the line of scrimmage.

 The list of extracurricular activities under Ron’s senior yearbook portrait indicates he also participated a little on the school basketball and wrestling teams.
-The list shows him playing basketball only in his freshman year.
+The list shows him playing basketball one year.
 He said he wasn’t good enough to make the cut for the varsity team his senior year, he said.
 “I was never the athlete Eric was.”

 As for wrestling, Ron made it onto the South Newton squad one season – his senior year – and he appears in the team photo in the 1970 Regiment.
 Unfortunately, that year’s team was not very successful, finishing with a 1-12 record.